dividedmind/statistics-done-wrong/mistakes.rst

 first they asked two biostatisticians, Keith Baggerly and Kevin Coombes, to check the data.

-Baggerly and Coombes found problems almost immediately.
-Some of the data was mislabeled -- groups of cells which were resistant to a drug were marked as sensitive instead, and vice-versa.
+This was more difficult than they expected.
+The original papers did not give sufficient detail to replicate the analysis, and so Baggerly and Coombes corresponded the Duke researchers to get raw data and more details.
+Soon they began to discover problems: Some of the data was mislabeled -- groups of cells which were resistant to a drug were marked as sensitive instead, and vice-versa.
 Some samples were duplicated in the data, sometimes marked as both sensitive and resistant.
-A correction issued by the Duke researchers corrected some of these issues, but introduced more duplicated data at the same time.
+A correction issued by the Duke researchers fixed some of these issues, but introduced more duplicated data at the same time.
 Some data was accidentally shifted by one, so that measurements from one set of cells were used when analyzing a different cell line instead.
 Genetic microarrays, which we discussed earlier in the context of pseudoreplication, varied significantly between batches, and the effect of the microarray equipment could not be separated from the true biological differences.
 Figures allegedly showing results for one drug actually contained the results for a different drug.

+In short, the research was a mess.\ :cite:p:`Baggerly:2009gk` Despite many of the errors being brought to the attention of the Duke researchers, several clinical trials using the genetic results began, funded by the National Cancer Institute.
+Baggerly and Coombes attempted to publish their responses to the research in the same academic journals which published the original research, but in several cases they were rejected -- groundbreaking research is more interesting than tedious statistical detail.
+Nonetheless, the Institute caught wind of the problems and asked Duke administrators to review the work -- and the university responded by creating an external review committee which had no access to Baggerly and Coombes' results.
+Unsurprisingly, they found no errors, and the trials continued.\ :cite:p:`Economist:2011`

-In short, the research was a mess.\ :cite:p:`Baggerly:2009gk` The errors only attracted attention later, some time after Baggerly and Coombes published their discoveries, when a trade magazine reported that the lead Duke researcher, Anil Potti, had falsified his résumé.
+The errors only attracted serious attention later, some time after Baggerly and Coombes published their discoveries, when a trade magazine reported that the lead Duke researcher, Anil Potti, had falsified his résumé.
 Four of his papers were retracted and Potti eventually resigned from Duke.
-Several trials using the results were stopped, and a company set up to sell the technology closed.\ :cite:p:`Kolata:2011`
+Several trials using the results were stopped, and a company set up to sell the technology closed.\
+:cite:p:`Kolata:2011`

-.. index:: reproducible research, Sweave
+.. index:: reproducible research

+The Potti case illustrates two problems: the lack of reproducibility in much of modern science, and the difficulty of publishing negative and contradictory results in academic journals.
+I'll save the latter issue for the next chapter.
+Reproducibility has become a popular buzzword, and we can see why:
+Baggerly and Coombes estimate they spent 2,000 hours figuring out what Potti had done and what went wrong.
+Few academics have that kind of spare time.
+If Potti's analysis software were openly available for inspection, skeptical colleagues would not be forced to painstakingly reconstruct every step of his work -- they could simply read through the code and see where every chart and graph came from.

-Transparency would make these errors easier to detect, so scientists in some fields have pushed towards making their statistical analyses available through clever technological tools.
-A tool called Sweave, for instance, makes it easy to embed statistical analyses performed using the popular R programming language inside papers written in LaTeX, the standard for scientific and mathematical publications.
+Statistical software has been advancing to make this goal possible.
+A tool called :index:`Sweave`, for instance, makes it easy to embed statistical analyses performed using the popular R programming language inside papers written in LaTeX, the standard for scientific and mathematical publications.
 The result looks just like any scientific paper, but another scientist reading the paper and curious about its methods can download the source code, which shows exactly how all the numbers and plots were calculated.
+This is immensely
+valuable: frequently, researchers do not even record the specific software commands they used to process and analyze their data, and so a modicum of automation could bring huge improvements.

-But would scientists avail themselves of the opportunity?
+But would scientists avail themselves of the opportunity to inspect code and find bugs?
 Nobody gets scientific glory by checking code for typos.

 Another solution might be :index:`replication`.
 If scientists carefully recreate the experiments of other scientists and validate their results, it is much